Man accused of killing couple with toddler in crib nearby

 KITTANNING, Pa.
 (AP) -

-Authorities say a man has been arrested in what they are calling the drug-related murders of a man and woman found shot in their western Pennsylvania home with a toddler in a crib nearby.
+Authorities say a 26-year-old man has been arrested in the drug-related shooting deaths of a man and woman in their western Pennsylvania home.

-Armstrong County prosecutors and state police announced Wednesday that 26-year-old Kevin Lamont Ware is charged in the November 2017 deaths of 29-year-old Dwayne Klingensmith and 21-year-old Heather Swiklinski in Parks Township outside of Vandergrift.
+Armstrong County prosecutors and state police announced Wednesday that Kevin Lamont Ware is charged in the November 2017 deaths of 29-year-old Dwayne Klingensmith and 21-year-old Heather Swiklinski in Parks Township outside of Vandergrift.
 Her year-old child was found unharmed in a crib in another room.

-District Attorney Katie Charlton said Ware is charged with two counts of criminal homicide, burglary, robbery, criminal trespass, reckless endangerment and firearms crimes.
-Charlton says the former Pittsburgh resident is in custody in the Washington DC area, where he currently resides, and will be extradited to Pennsylvania.
+Ware is charged with two counts of criminal homicide, burglary, robbery, criminal trespass, reckless endangerment and firearms crimes, according to District Attorney Katie Charlton.
+She said the former Pittsburgh resident is in custody in the Washington D.C. area, where he currently resides, and will be extradited to Pennsylvania.

 Charlton said the affidavit of probable cause alleges that the shooting was drug-related but declined to say whether any more arrests were expected.
 She said the commonwealth’s theory of the case would support a first-degree murder conviction.